KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 There is no reason to build any of the frameworks manually unless you are working on code changes to a specific one.

-When you tell kdesrc-build to build a module, kdesrc-build will automatically git clone, configure, build and install the KDE Frameworks that are required by that module.
+When you tell kde-builder to build a module, kde-builder will automatically git clone, configure, build and install the KDE Frameworks that are required by that module.

 ## Applications